 You will not only have to pay more, you stand the risk of losing your tenants.
 Expect the unexpected as a homeowner.

 Having insufficient backup funds to deal with your rental property is causing You problems?
-Your Property is in Broward?
+Is your Property in Broward?
 Planning to sell your property as-is?

 We are FASTBUYHOUSE and we buy houses in Broward fast.